-Abraham Joy is an associate professor of Polymer Science at the University of Akron.
+Abraham Joy is a Professor of Polymer Science at the University of Akron.
 He obtained his Ph.D. in chemistry from Tulane University, working under the mentorship of Prof. V. Ramamurthy on organic asymmetric photoreactions.
 Following his doctoral work, he carried out his postdoctoral work at the Georgia Institute of Technology with Prof. Gary Schuster, working on charge migration in synthetic oligonucleotides.
 Subsequently, he was an NIH Ruth Kirschstein postdoctoral fellow at Rutgers University and Univ.
 Pennsylvania working with Prof. Joachim Kohn and Prof. Christopher Chen.
 During this time, he worked on designing biomaterials for modulating cellular functions.
 He is a recipient of the 3M Non-tenured faculty award and an NSF CAREER award.
 In early 2016, he became an associate professor with tenure.

 B. Tech, Polymer Science and Engineering, Institute of Chemical Technology, 2010

 My primary research pursuits include bottom-up synthesis of functional monomers for degradable block copolymers and synthesis of novel photo-responsive adhesives.
 My research interests are broad but meet at the intersection of functional organic materials, polymer chemistry and biomaterials.

 I am interested in synthesizing biodegradable, thermoresponsive polyesters suitable for drug and protein delivery applications.
 Another aspect of the project involves building a framework for understanding protein-polymer interactions within coacervates.
 My area of research includes but not limited to polymer synthesis, 1D and 2D NMR spectroscopy, protein expression and purification.